My Approach to Helping

 I am currently licensed and maintain active membership in my professional associations in both California and Oregon.
 I offer telehealth sessions to residents of these states.
 I will meet with you for an initial 40 to 60-minute consultation at no charge to you, so that we can discuss what brings you to therapy and some ideas on how we can address that, as well as provide you with some experience of what our working together would be like.

 Specific Issue(s) I'm Skilled at Helping With

-Some of the populations I work with include people who are infectedaffected by HIV and other life-changing illnesses, actors and writers, social service providers, mental health trainees and interns who need to meet their BBS personal therapy requirements, people who have sustained a loss, and those who are working through or about to begin a life change.
+Some of the populations I work with include people who are infectedaffected by HIV and other life-changing illnesses, actors and writers, entrepreneurs, social service providers, mental health trainees and interns who need to meet their BBS personal therapy requirements, people who have sustained a loss, and those who are working through or about to begin a life change.

 How Psychotherapy Can Help

 Therapy provides a safe structured place where you can talk about and explore the issues of your life.
 The reason therapy has long been called the talking cure is because telling another attentive non-judgmental person the story of your suffering can immediately decrease that suffering.
 On the flip side, to tell such a person about a triumph can enhance those good feelings.
 And to have a therapist, someone trained in technique and passionate about practice, join his attention, curiosity and insights to your own provides an enormous enhancement of your problem solving potential and personal growth.